sumkinstein/dailyquest/Daily-Quest.md

 ~~Day 37 of creating useless commits every other day ✔️~~
 ~~Day 38 of creating useless commits every other day ✔️~~
 Day 39 of creating useless commits every other day 💀
+~~Day 40 of creating useless commits every other day ✔️~~
+Day 41 of creating useless commits every other day 💀
-Day 40 of creating useless commits every other day ✔️
+Day 42 of creating useless commits every other day ✔️